-- 1. This chapter and its six appendixes analyze noise and vibration impacts from project construction (12-14-year time frame), operations and maintenance and supporting projects (levee improvements).
-There are many health impacts of noise and vibrations, and in some countries (e.g., Canada) noise is considered a contaminant.
+- 1. This chapter and its six appendixes analyze noise and vibration impacts from project construction (12-14-year time frame), operations, and maintenance and supporting projects (levee improvements).
+There are many health impacts of noise and vibrations, and, in some countries (e.g., Canada), noise is considered a contaminant.
 A thorough engineering acoustics analysis is presented using standard models.
 Noise level contours are presented (Appendix 24A) where exceedances of the standards (5, 60 dBA) are indicated.
 The project would cause exceedances of noise pollution and vibration criteria; however, mitigation measures are suggested to reduce severity of noise to acceptable levels.
 Impacts after all CEQA mitigation measures are applied may be less than significant. - 2.
 Some sound level monitoring (type 11) also has been done in preparation of the draft EIR.
-Field investigations (geotechnical, penetration testing and geophysical testing) will be done to test sheet pile installation methods, if the DCP moves forward. - 3.
+Field investigations (geotechnical, penetration testing and geophysical testing) will be done to test sheet pile installation methods, if the Delta Conveyance Project moves forward. - 3.
 Construction impacts are based on standard Federal Transit Administration (2018) methods.
 The worst-case scenario estimates operate all equipment simultaneously, so the estimates presented are conservative.
-Traffic, construction trucks, rail, tugboats, barges etc. are all accounted for, as are vibrations from numerous construction equipment.
+Noise and vibrations from traffic, construction trucks, rail, tugboats, barges, etc. are all accounted for, as are vibrations from numerous construction equipment.
 Most impacts will be on construction crews, as sites are somewhat removed from populated urban areas.

-- CEQA conclusions are that all alternatives of the project would entail significant noise and vibration impacts, which can be made LTS using mitigation measures.
+- CEQA conclusions are that all alternatives of the project would entail significant noise and vibration impacts, which can be made less than significant using mitigation measures.
 For mitigations to be successful, however, voluntary participation of residents is required, which DWR cannot guarantee.
-A such, the impacts (NOI-1) are listed as significant and unavoidable for alternatives for various activities.
-Alternative 5 has the most noise and vibration exceedances at the receptor locations. - Noise and vibrations are discussed for the No Project Alternative in Appendix 3C and Appendix 24A, but insufficient quantitative information and details are available in these chapters to assess the results tabulated in Appendixes.
+As such, the impacts (NOI-1) are listed as significant and unavoidable for alternatives for various activities.
+Alternative 5 has the most noise and vibration exceedances at the receptor locations. - Noise and vibrations are discussed for the No Project Alternative in Appendix 3C and Appendix 24A, but insufficient quantitative information and details are available in these chapters to assess the results tabulated in appendices.

-- 3. The nighttime criteria are deemed significant for all alternatives, but the magnitudes may not be accurate for the purposes of designing mitigation strategies. the noise levels may be higher than estimated because calculations do not consider temperature stratification effects occurring at night, which may cause more extensive noise impacts (Ovenden et al. 2009; Shaffer et al. 2015).
+- 3. The nighttime criteria are deemed significant for all alternatives, but the magnitudes may not be accurate for the purposes of designing mitigation strategies.
+The noise levels may be higher than estimated because calculations do not consider temperature stratification effects occurring at night, which may cause more extensive noise impacts (Ovenden et al. 2009; Shaffer et al. 2015).
 Without accounting for stratification, the impacts may be underpredicted in terms of the magnitude (A-weighted dB level) and spatial extent.
-Models used such as FHWA Traffic Noise Model Version 2.5 and SoundPLAN noise 8.2 do not rigorously account for stratification effects, and use averaged favorable meteorological conditions.
-Temperature inversion conditions are mentioned (24-17) but not reckoned in evaluations.
-This is applicable to both construction and operational periods. - 4.
-Ambient sound level monitoring in two places in Sacramento County (Appendix 24D) is not representative because of the strong spatial variation of noise intensity.
-Monitoring in San Joaquin County is representative, for about nine stations.
+Models used such as the Federal Highway Administration Traffic Noise Model Version 2.5 and SoundPLAN Noise 8.2 do not rigorously account for stratification effects, and use averaged favorable meteorological conditions.
+Temperature inversion conditions are mentioned (page 24-17) but not reckoned in evaluations.
+This gap is applicable to both construction and operational periods. - Ambient sound level monitoring in two places in Sacramento County (Appendix 24D) is not representative because of the strong spatial variation of noise intensity.
+Monitoring in San Joaquin County is representative for about nine stations.

-More robust calculation methods are available for operations such as pile driving on nearby infrastructure and foundations (Colaco et al. 2021).
-The U.S. EPA provides guidance based on its "Levels Document" (EPA 1974), which may provide additional (federal) guidance.
-Ground-borne vibration from heavy equipment such as pile drivers or tunnel boring machines would cause a significant impact if PPV exceeds the FTA construction vibration damage criteria.
-This draft EIR uses canonical values of ground-borne vibration levels, which may be adequate.
+- More robust calculation methods are available for operations such as pile driving on nearby infrastructure and foundations (Colaco et al. 2021).
+The United States Environmental Protection Agency provides guidance based on its "Levels Document" (EPA 1974), which may provide additional (federal) guidance.
+Ground-borne vibration from heavy equipment such as pile drivers or tunnel boring machines would cause a significant impact if PPV exceeds the Federal Transit Administration's construction vibration damage criteria.
+This draft EIR uses canonical values of ground-borne vibration levels, which may be adequate. - 2.
+We recommend that additional concerns raised above also be addressed.